lbcnz/journal-librarian/README.md

 # Librarian
 Librarian archives URLs without getting on your way.
+It automatically watches for URLs insertions and removals in markdown notes.

 ## User stories
 - I just want to automatically snapshot a webpage in case it get updated or removed.
 I don't need many features and as far as I care it can be a simple call to the [Wayback Machine](https://web.archive.org/).
 It just need to be automatic and effective.